BLOG

 Missing Your Court Appearance

-Even if you’re incident of the crime you were arrested for, it’s still crucial that you show up for your court appearance.
+Even if you’re the defendant in the crime you were arrested for, it’s still crucial that you show up for your court appearance.
 Doing so will provide the judge with a reason to disfavor you, and it can also negatively affect your chance of being approved for a Lehigh County bail bond.

 When You See the Police Car